psharp1289/psharp1289.github.io/bayesian_stats.md

 ```

 ### Likelihood function and generative models

-Likelihood functions denoted in Bayes by $$p(data|\theta)$$ can be thought of as part of the essence of a generative model.
+Likelihood functions denoted as $$p(Data|\theta)$$ can be thought of as part of the essence of a generative model.
 A generative model is a formal description of a mechanism that can generate observable data and is contingent upon parameter settings within the mechanism.
 For instance, in a reinforcement learning setting, the mechanism generating the data could be Q-learning algorithms.
 Inputting data and parameters into these algorithms can generate probabilities in the form $$p(data|\theta,model)$$.

 Here, we'll use the Bernoulli likelihood function as a way to generate data.
 We use this because it's suited exactly for what we're studying: a single, binary response.
 One can think of Bernoulli as defining the likelihood that one of the two binary outcomes is favored due to a bias term, denoted here as $$\theta$$.